 10. Car Keys

-This was one of the biggest rumored features to come to iOS 14 and it has now been turned to reality.
+This was one of the biggest rumored features to come to iOS 14, which has now become a reality.
 You can now store your car keys in CarPlay on your iPhone and use NFC to unlock and start your car.
 You can even share your car keys with your friends and family through iMessage.
 Apple is working closely with car manufacturers to enable this on as many cars as possible, starting with BMW.
 This is an extremely convenient feature since you won’t need to carry your car keys with you anymore.

 11. Picture-in-picture mode

-Just as the name suggests, picture-in-picture lets you minimize your videos and play it in a small window that floats on the screen and can be dragged and repositioned.
+As the name suggests, picture-in-picture lets you minimize your videos and play them in a small window that floats on the screen and can be dragged and repositioned.
 If you’re doing some work or you want to take notes while watching a video, this is the best way to go about it since the small window is also resizable and can be placed where you want.
 This works on Apple TV+ and YouTube and should ideally work on any video streaming platform.

 12. App Clips

-App Clips are like instant apps that were introduced on Android, but with a much cleaner and faster interface.
-App Clips on iOS14 let you access elements of an app that you don’t have on your phone instantly.
+App Clips are like instant apps introduced on Android, but with a much cleaner and faster interface.
+App Clips on iOS14 let you instantly access elements of an app that you don’t have on your phone.
 For example, if you’re in a coffee shop and don’t have their app to place an order, you can just scan a QR code and access an App Clip instantly and use a mini or lite version of the app to place your order once instead of downloading the entire app.

 13. Change Default Browser and Email App